 In April 2001 Pokhara and the Japanese town of Komagane (Nagano) signed an agreement of international cooperation and friendship.
 The result of this was the constructions of Pokhara-Komagane friendship park located in lower Lakeside Pokhara.

 The park is beside another park known as Basandhara park.
 Pokhara-Komagane friendship park is a pleasant enough green area (during the monsoon).
 Given Pokhara's the abundance of trekking and hiking around the regions the park may not impress many.
-It is a popular place for local Nepalese who often come at weekends for picnics and weddings.
+It is a popular place for local Nepali who often come at weekends for picnics and weddings.

 Did you know?